MegalithicBTC/LND-With-Docker/README.md

 Each of the scripts in the root directory launches something useful.

-Currently to run everything, you need four (4) different machines, typically two (2) local computers, in different physical locations, each with at least 1 TB of storage.
+Currently, to run everything, you need four (4) different machines, typically two (2) local computers, at different physical locations, each with at least 1 TB of storage.
 These machines  will be running LND and an LND Watchtower.
-Then two (2) more machines are required, typically two different VPS instances.
+Then, two (2) more machines are required, typically two different VPS instances.

 But: Depending on your use case, you might only want to run the one (1) MAIN LND NODE MACHINE...  that's why we recommend you do the [full tutorial](https://docs.megalithic.me/category/should-i-run-a-lightning-node), as that will help you decide if you need to add the other machines, too.